lennertvhoy/lms-platform/technical_document.md

 Even though the heavy lifting is by AI, try to write tests for deterministic parts:

 * **Ingestion tests**: e.g., create a sample HTML/PDF in tests and assert that `extract_text_from_html` returns expected strings, or that `extract_text_from_pdf` (with a known simple PDF) works.
 * **Analysis tests**: You can mock the OpenAI API (to not call the real service during CI).
-For instance, use `unittest.mock` to patch `openai.ChatCompletion.create` to return a preset response (so tests don’t incur cost or require keys).
+For instance, use `unittest.mock` to patch `openai.ChatCompletion.create` to return a preset response (so tests don't incur cost or require keys).
 Then test that `analyze_content_with_gpt` correctly parses the JSON.
 * **Update tests**: If you have a small HTML sample and a planned change, test that `apply_change_to_html` actually updates the HTML string.

 ### 7.3 Linting and Code Style